-- (5) Summary Ratings will be assigned by the Rating Official and approved by the Reviewing Official.
-If there is disagreement, the two officials must resolve the issue(s), if an agreement cannot be reached the Reviewing Official has final authority over the summary rating issued as the rating of record. - (6) In cases where the Rating Official occupies a key position (e.g., Site Office Manager, Service Center Director, Principal Deputy etc.), it may be more appropriate for the Rating Official to also serve as the Reviewing Official. - (7) The performance appraisal is considered official when the appraisal, signed by at least the Reviewing and Rating Officials, is made available to the employee.
-In the event that the Rating Official is unavailable for an extended period of time and an Acting Rating Official is not designated, the Reviewing Official may discuss, sign and provide the rating of record to the employee. - (a) The Reviewing Official signs first to acknowledge that the Rating Official is aware of his/her performance management responsibilities

-(e.g., the Rating Official is aware the summary rating must be discussed with the employee).
+- (4) Summary Ratings will be assigned by the Rating Official and approved by the Reviewing Official.
+If there is disagreement, the two officials must resolve the issue(s).
+If an agreement cannot be reached, the Reviewing Official has final authority over the summary rating issued as the rating of record. - (5) In cases where the Rating Official occupies a key position (e.g., Site Office Manager, Service Center Director, Principal Deputy, etc.), it may be appropriate for the Rating Official to also serve as the Reviewing Official. - (6) The rating of record must be completed and signed by at least the Rating and Reviewing Officials and made available to the employee within 45 days from the end of the appraisal period.
+This requirement does not apply to ratings issued during the last 90 days of the appraisal period under the exceptions in paragraphs 4.c.(13)-(15). - (7) The performance appraisal is considered official when the appraisal, signed by at least the Reviewing and Rating Officials, is made available to the employee.
+If the Rating Official is unavailable for an extended period of time and an Acting Rating Official is not designated, the Reviewing Official may discuss, sign and provide the rating of record to the employee. - (a) The Reviewing Official signs first to acknowledge that the Rating Official is aware of his/her performance management responsibilities (e.g., the Rating Official is aware the summary rating must be discussed with the employee).
 He/she also approves the summary rating to ensure consistency in the application of the performance management program among subordinates.